nautobot/nautobot-app-golden-config/docs/user/faq.md

 ## _Does this application provide the corrective configurations?_

 Yes.
-While configuration enforcement is a challenging problem, this application integrates with Hier-Config to determine the commands required to bring a device into compliance with its intended configuration for traditional nested CLI config and allows you to bring your own custom remediation for JSON or XML based remediation.
+While configuration enforcement is a challenging problem, this application integrates with [Hier Config](https://hier-config.readthedocs.io/en/latest/) to determine the commands required to bring a device into compliance with its intended configuration for traditional nested CLI config and allows you to bring your own custom remediation for JSON or XML based remediation.

 ## _Why does the compliance section scroll so much?_